 Now that you know the red flags and types of rental scams to watch out for, here's some advice on how to avoid them.

-- Don't make any payments before you’ve received a copy of the written lease signed by all parties.
+- Don't make any lease payments before you’ve received a copy of the written lease signed by all parties.
 No lease agreement in writing?
 No money.
 It’s that simple.

 - Don't pay by cash or wire transfer because neither leaves a paper trail in the event of a dispute.
 There are plenty of other safer ways to pay your first month’s rent, last month’s rent, security deposit, and subsequent monthly rent, including via a personal check, certified check, cashier’s check, credit card, electronic payment from your bank, or through an online rental payment platform if accepted by the landlord or property manager.
 Also, never send money overseas.